Talukder Abdul Khaleque: Career

-Khaleque was elected to parliament from Bagerhat-3 in 2018 but resigned to contest the Khulna City Corporation election.
+Abdul Khaleque was elected to parliament from Bagerhat-3 in 2018 but resigned to contest the Khulna City Corporation election.
 He was re-elected as mayor of KCC on 15 May 2018.
 He denied any irregularities in the election at a press conference in the Khulna Press Club on 16 May.
 He took charge on 25 September 2018.

-Khaleque announced a 504.31 core taka budget for Khulna City Corporation in 2020.
+Abdul Khaleque announced a 504.31 core taka budget for Khulna City Corporation in 2020.
 He is the President of Khulna unit of Awami League.
 He filed a case under the Digital Security Act against Khulna journalist Abu Tyeb for a Facebook post he made.
 Tyeb was arrested on 21 April 2021 under the case.
 On 13 May 2021, Tyeb was released on bail.

+He become the mayor for the third time in Khulna City Corporation (KCC) 2023 elections.
+He has secured 154,825 votes.
+His nearest competitor Bangladesh Islami Andolan's Abdul Awal received 60,064 votes.

+Following the Non-cooperation movement (2024), Abdul Khaleque and most of Khulna's 41 councillors went into hiding on 9 August, causing a paralysis of the city government's functions due to his failure to appoint a substitute.

 Personal life

-Khaleque's wife Habibun Nahar is the current Member of Parliament from Bagerhat-3.
+Abdul Khaleque's wife Habibun Nahar is the Former Member of Parliament from Bagerhat-3.
 She was elected unopposed.